munnos/Note-taker/README.md

 ## Usage

-Following the installation of inquirer, the application can be started by running "node index.js" in the command line.
+For local installation, follow the steps under "installation.
+Once installed the application can be started by running "node index.js" in the command line.
 A hyperlink to the hosted URL will appear in the command line following this.

 ## Screenshot